 Different treatment is required for each type of stroke, so a rapid diagnosis will make treatment more straightforward.

-A CT scan is like an x-ray but uses multiple images to build up a more detailed, three-dimensional picture of your brain.
+- a computer tomography (CT) scan, which is like an x-ray but uses multiple images to build up a more detailed, three-dimensional picture of your brain

-An MRI scan uses a strong magnetic field and radio waves to produce a detailed picture of the inside of your body.
+- an a magnetic resonance imaging (MRI)scan, which uses a strong magnetic field and radio waves to produce a detailed picture of the inside of your body

-An echocardiogram (an ultrasound of the heart) checks for a blood clot or enlargement of one of the chambers of the heart.
+- Heart tests: You may have an angiogram, which involves injecting dye into your blood vessels through a thin tube, usually in your groin, which makes them visible using an x-ray; an electrocardiogram (ECG); or an echocardiogram (an ultrasound of the heart) that checks for a blood clot or enlargement of one of the chambers of the heart.
 This may pinpoint the cause of a stroke.

 Not sure what to do next?